cdiniz/quill-async-akka-http/README.md

 	curl --request POST localhost:8080/supplier -H "Content-type: application/json" --data "{\"name\" : \"sup1\",\"desc\" : \"low prices\"}"

-	curl localhost:8080/supplier/1
+	curl localhost:8080/supplier/valid-uuid

 #Credits

-To make this template, I just mixed the tutorials and templates, so credits for akka and slick guys, and swagger-akka-http.
+To make this template, I just mixed the tutorials and templates, so credits for akka and quill guys, and swagger-akka-http.